European Audiovisual Observatory's Financial resources and activities

 Publications from the Department of Legal Information:

-- Mapping of the regulatory framework for the assessment of the nationality of European audiovisual works (release in 2020).
+- mapping of the regulatory framework for the assessment of the nationality of European audiovisual works (project started in 2019)

-Department of Market Information online services and databases:
+Department of Market Information online e services and databases:

 - LUMIERE - on admissions of films released in Europe;